Health Savings Account

 - CANNOT be enrolled in Medicare or be collecting Social Security benefits.
 It is recommended that employees who are returning from retirement consult with their financial advisor regarding implications of dis-enrolling from Medicare in order to be eligible for the HSA, as they will not be able to collect Social Security benefits unless they are enrolled in Medicare.
 Once an individual dis-enrolls from Medicare, that person is able to contribute to the HSA.

-- CANNOT be enrolled in another health plan
+- CANNOT be enrolled in another health plan.

-- CANNOT have a J1 Visa - J1 Visa holders are eligible for the PPO plan only
+- CANNOT have a J1 Visa - J1 Visa holders are eligible for the PPO plan only.

 Due to IRS regulations governing HSA plans, PPO Savings Plan members are not eligible to enroll in the Health Care Flexible Spending Account (FSA).
 If an employee currently has money in a Health Care FSA—either through themselves or through a spouse who has elected the PPO Savings Plan—that person must use all of the money in the account before enrolling in the PPO Savings Plan.
-An FSA that has had a contribution added within 90 days of opening is considered an active account.

 If two Penn State employees are married and have elected FAMILY coverage under the PPO Savings Plan with an HSA, a Health Care Flexible Spending Account (FSA) cannot be opened under either employee's name.
 The IRS does not permit use of a health care FSA when enrolled in an HSA.
 The Dependent Care FSA is available to either employee up to the IRS limits, however.